 By Don C. Brunell

-Don C. Brunell is a business analyst, writer and columnist.
-He retired as president of the Association of Washington Business, the state’s oldest and largest business organization, and now lives in Vancouver.
+Don C. Brunell is a business analyst, writer, and columnist.
+He retired as president of the Association of Washington Business.